tari-project/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 - MUST create a new [PeerConnection] with the given Peer and NetAddress, when `establish_connection` is called
 - MUST call `shutdown` on the [PeerConnection] and remove the connection for the given Peer, when `disconnect(peer)` is called
 - MAY disconnect peers if the connection has not been used for an extended period
-- SHOULD disconnect the least recently used peer if the connection pool greater than `max connections`
+- SHOULD disconnect the least recently used peer if the connection is pool greater than `max connections`

 #### ControlService

 The purpose of this service is to negotiate a new secure PeerConnection.

 The control service accepts a single message:

 - `peer::EstablishConnection(pk, curve_pk, net_address)`

 A ControlService: